-13.3.2 Language change
+3.1 Language change

 In studying language change we often consider the trajectory of language through possible grammars.
-Any resulting explanation is therefore orientated neutrally with respect to explaining absolute linguistic universals.
-From one grammar to the next, we presume hallmarks of language are ever present (see Figure 13.2).
+Any resulting explanation is therefore orientated neutrally with respect to explaining language universals.
+From one grammar to the next, we presume hallmarks of language are everpresent (see Figure 2).
 Models of language change must invoke a situated component.
 A model must tackle the problem of language acquisition: a learner will deviate from the grammar of its teachers when the primary linguistic data fails to unambiguously represent the grammar from which it is derived.
-Knowledge of language is therefore not transmitted directly from mind to mind, but instead some external correlate-linguistic performance-must stand proxy for knowledge of language.
-Modelling language change must therefore consider some environment allowing the transmission of language competence via language performance.
-This environment, importantly, is constructed by other individuals in the culture.
+Knowledge of language is therefore not transmitted directly from mind to mind, some external correlate - linguistic performance - must stand proxy for knowledge of language.
+Modeling language change must therefore consider some environment allowing the transmission of language competence via language performance.
+This environment, importantly, is constructed by others.

 Using iterated learning, we can construct computational models of language change.
-These studies are motivated by the observation that language change is driven by considerations arising from language acquisition (Clark and Roberts 1993; Niyogi and Berwick 1997; Briscoe 2002).
-For example, using a principles and parameters approach to language specification, Niyogi and Berwick (1997) develop a population model with which they investigate the dynamics of language change.
-In particular, they use a probabilistic model of grammar induction to focus on the loss of verb second position in the transition from Old French to Modern French, which results directly, they claim, from misconvergences arising during language acquisition.
-In contrast, Hare and Elman (1995) address the problem of morphological change by examining connectionist simulations of language learning, which, when placed in the context of iterated learning, can be used to explain morphological changes, such as verb inflection in Modern English arising from the past-tense system of Old English.
-Importantly, the linguistic phenomenon these models attempt to explain is relatively well documented: the historical accuracy of models of language change can be tested.
+These studies are motivated by the observation that language change is driven by considerations arising from language acquisition (Clark & Roberts 1993; Niyogi & Berwick 1997; Briscoe 2002).
+For example, using a principles and parameters approach to language specification, Niyogi & Berwick (1997) develop a population model with which they investigate the dynamics of language change.
+In particular, they use a probabilistic model of grammar induction to focus on the loss of Verb second position in the transition from Old French to Modern French, which results directly from missconvergences arising during language acquisition.
+In contrast, Hare and Elman address the problem of morphological change by looking at connectionist simulations of language learning, which, when placed in the context of iterated learning, can be used explain morphological changes such as verb inflection in Modern English arising from the past tense system of Old English (Hare & Elman 1995).
+Importantly, the linguistic phenomena these models attempt to explain is relatively well documented: the historical accuracy of models of language change can be tested.